Kurpfalz (region): Etymology

-The count palatine of the Rhine, who was the seneschal of the Holy Roman Empire, was responsible for the holding of court (imperial Palatine).
-The land he ruled over was later named after his profession.
+The name Pfalz "Palatine" comes from Rome's Palatine Hill, which was the nucleus of the Roman Empire and its ruling class.
+Pfalz originates from the term Kaiserpfalz "royal court", which is similar to a castle.
+During the Holy Roman Empire, Kaiserpfalzen were built in important locations as secondary seats of power for the Emperor, or, rarely, for bishops wielding Landeshoheit "territorial rights".

 The name "Kurpfalz" emerged only after the Golden Bull of 1356, in which the functions of the prince-elector were defined for the Palatinate county by the Rhine.

 Dialect

 The Kurpfälzer are usually considered to be speakers of a dialect rather than an ethnic group.
 The reason is that many scattered areas belonging to the historical Kurpfalz along the Oberrhein, the Mittelrhein and the Moselle, often possess their own identity.
-Nowadays, parts of the former electorate are located in Baden-Württemberg, Rheinland-Pfalz, Hessen, Bayern and Elsass.
-These divisions emerged as early as 1800 during the Coalition Wars, when the right bank of the Rhine became a part of the Baden electorate, and, the left bank went to the First French Empire and later to Bayern.
+Nowadays, parts of the former electorate are located in Baden-Württemberg, Rheinland-Pfalz, Hessen, Bavaria and Alsace.
+These divisions emerged as early as 1800 during the Coalition Wars, when the right bank of the Rhine became a part of the Baden electorate, and, the left bank went to the First French Empire and later to the Kingdom of Bavaria.
 Often, the definition of the Kurpfälzer is used to define these inhabitants of Baden-Württemberg as opposed to Franconia in the east, the Württemberger (i.e., Schwaben) in the south-east and the Badenern in the south.
 Although the Kurpfälzer are frequently associated with the Badener, they do not see themselves as such.

 "Kurpfälzisch" is spoken on the right bank of the Rhine.
 The difference to the Pfalz dialect spoken on the left bank is minimal.
 The Palatinate language area extends from Mannheim and Viernheim in the north to Weinheim, Heidelberg and Wiesloch towards Bruchsal in the south.
 In the east, it reaches the Baden Odenwald from Neckargemünd to Eberbach, Mosbach and Sinsheim.
 Approximately 1,500,000 people live in the area where Kurpfälzisch language is spoken.